-A lot of people are worried about the maintenance aspect of karts when they start.
-It sounds complicated, and of course, not everyone is a mechanic or engineer.
-Most people don’t even know how an engine works or how to open a carburettor.
+A lot of people are worried about the maintenance aspect of karts when they get started.
+It can sound complicated, and not everyone is a mechanic or engineer.
+However, there are some crucial aspects of racing kart maintenance that every driver should be aware of.

 - Spark plug